 Ten Second Review

-Answering how the F-PACE gets down the road depends a lot on which box you ticked when placing your order.
-The entry level motor is the familiar 2.0-litre 'Ingenium' four cylinder turbodiesel as found in the XE and XF, with rear wheel drive (AWD is optional).
-The 180PS unit is good for 0-62mph in a reasonable 8.9 seconds and 130mph flat out.
-Moving up the range, there's an AWD 3.0 litre V6 turbodiesel with 300PS which allows 62mph to pass in a brisk 6.2 seconds.
+These days, the 2.0-litre diesel unit that almost all buyers want is available in an efficient 163PS 'E-Performance' guise, as well as in the 180PS form that most customers choose.
+As before, an AWD system is optional further down the range.
+Go for the pokier 180PS unit and there's the option of auto transmission with either AWD or rear wheel drive if you want it.
+The 2.0-litre Ingenium diesel can also be ordered in high-output 240PS '25d'-badged form, where it can get to 62mph in just 7.2s.
+At the top of the diesel line-up, the AWD 3.0 litre V6 turbodiesel variant continues on with 300PS, which allows it to reach 62mph in a brisk 6.2 seconds.
+There's also a volume petrol version, the 250PS 2.0-litre four cylinder AWD petrol model which gets to 62mph in 6.8s.
 If you want to go faster, there's always the supercharged 3.0-litre petrol unit that's also found in the F-TYPE.
 0-62mph takes just 5.5 seconds while it's limited to 155mph.
-The smaller diesel is the only engine that can be had with a manual transmission - a six-speed unit - with an eight-speed ZF auto an option if you spec AWD.
+The smaller diesel is the only engine that can be had with a manual transmission - a six-speed unit.
 The V6s are only available with the auto.
 Suspension is the same as you'd find on the XE and XF saloons, meaning double wishbones up front and Jaguar's 'Integral Link' independent setup at the rear.
 Extensive use of aluminium reduces unsprung weight improving both ride quality and handling too, both things Jaguar are renowned for.

 Design and Build